 - Formal dresses to the Cinderella Project

-After Flea Market day, everything that hasn’t sold is given to organizations such as the Developmental Disabilities Association, Community Living Society, First United Church, or Covenant House.
+After Flea Market day, everything that hasn’t sold is given to organizations such as, the Community Living Society, First United Church, or Covenant House.
 Many members of the Highlands congregation work throughout the year to ensure that the Flea Market is a great success, and the community is well served through donations to other organizations.

 If you’re interested in donating items, just call the church office (604) 980-6071.
 Items are accepted throughout the year.